siriuslysam/prosaic/README.md

 # Prosaic
-A 71-key custom mechanical keyboard design with a layout that is essentially a TKL without F-keys.
+A 71-key custom mechanical keyboard design with a layout that is essentially an ANSI TKL without F-keys.